Twitter's Dorsey auctions first ever tweet as digital memorabilia

 A tweet's buyer will get an autographed digital certificate, signed using cryptography, that will include metadata of the original tweet, according to the Valuables website.
 The tweet will continue to be available on the Twitter website.

-(Reporting by Ismail Shakil in Bengaluru; Editing by Simon Cameron-Moore)
+(Reporting by Ismail Shakil and Sabahatjahan Contractor in Bengaluru; Editing by Simon Cameron-Moore and Diane Craft)